camel-ai/camel_chat/README.md

 ```
 python -m camel_chat.serve.cli --model-path /path/to/model --load-8bit
 ```
-If you do not have a GPU, you can use CPU only inference, but this requires 60GB of CPU RAM for 13B models.
+If you do not have a GPU, you can use CPU only inference.
+This requires 60GB of CPU RAM for 13B models.
 ```
 python3 -m camel_chat.serve.cli --model-path /path/to/model --device cpu
 ```
-## Serve in Web GUI
+### Serve in Web GUI
 Launch the controller
 ```
 python -m camel_chat.serve.controller